-5.1 If members wish to progress with a more structured quantitative approach to reviewing the current forms of stakeholder liaison and input to SEStran it would be appropriate for the members to agree a terms of reference/set of principles to be adopted to frame the review.
+- 5.1 If members wish to progress with a more structured quantitative approach to reviewing the current forms of stakeholder liaison and input to SEStran it would be appropriate for the members to agree a terms of reference/set of principles to be adopted to frame the review.

-The workshop would be part of Stage 1 of any review establishing the requirements of SEStran consultation with stakeholders, reviewing the current evidence base and structures.
+- 5.2 The workshop would be part of Stage 1 of any review establishing the requirements of SEStran consultation with stakeholders, reviewing the current evidence base and structures.
 This could be undertaken quickly, allowing officers to reconsider their current recommendations for immediate change.
-This could then allow further recommendations to made for futue structures, based on analysis against a number of principles e.g.:
+This could then allow further recommendations to made for future structures, based on analysis against a number of principles such as:

 - Universal

 - Effective

 - Proportionate

 - Transparent

 - Responsive; and

 - Cost effective

-- 5.2 This is just an initial list to start a debate on set principles if this is a route that members wish to pursue in reviewing in detail SEStran current forums prior to the conclusion of a review and the implementation of any proposed change.
+- 5.3 This is just an initial list to start a debate on a set of principles, if this is a route that members wish to pursue in reviewing in detail SEStran current